muratk5n/thirdwave/en/README.md

 the country looks to auction a minimum of 200 MW of capacity before 2022.

-Sara Aagesen, Spain?s Secretary of State for Energy, confirmed the auction would go ahead before the end of this December in an announcement on October 1"
+Sara Aagesen, Spain's Secretary of State for Energy, confirmed the auction would go ahead before the end of this December in an announcement on October 1"